Top Five Causes of Knee Pain When Running

 Knee pain while running is a sign of joint dysfunction.
 Don’t let your knee pain slow you down – learn more about the cause and find the solution.

 It’s no secret that running can be tough on your joints, your knees in particular.
-In fact even simple movements that you perform everyday put in excess of 8 times your bodyweight through your knee joint.1 We are going to assume that you have been experiencing some nagging knee pain preventing you from running as much as you would like.
+In fact, even simple movements that you perform every day put in excess of 8 times your bodyweight through your knee joint.1 We are going to assume that you have been experiencing some nagging knee pain preventing you from running as much as you would like.
 There are a variety of possible reasons, so let’s start with the possible underlying causes.

 Sources of Running Related Knee Pain

-The knee joint contains bones, ligaments, tendons, and cartilage, all of which help to transmit force from your muscles and cushion the impact during ground contact.
+The knee joint contains bones, ligaments, tendons, and cartilage, all of which help to transmit force from your muscles and cushion impact during ground contact.
 Damage to ligaments usually occurs during contact sports, where a sudden miss-step or unanticipated tackle occurs.
 Bone fractures are usually the result of a traumatic blow to the joint, typically from a serious accident.
-Injury to bone and/or ligaments are rarely an issue for runners.
-More commonly runners are the victim of cartilage related injuries, tendon pathologies and joint tracking issues caused by muscle imbalances.
+Injury to the bone and/or ligaments are rarely an issue for runners.
+More commonly, runners are the victim of cartilage-related injuries, tendon pathologies and joint tracking issues caused by muscle imbalances.